adouche/adouche.github.io/blog/20_Reboot.md

 Before reading the following example from my practice, try to imagine why this is good and right, and what problems it will protect you from.

-My unbound is stuck.
+My unbound hung.
 Well, it hung and hung, somewhere in select/poll/etc, did not respond to requests and did nothing itself.

-You can, of course, tilt at windmills, send a senseless stack trace (because it has no symbols) into upstream, and wait for the sun to shine.
+Of course, you can tilt at windmills, send a completely meaningless stack trace (because without symbols) in the upstream, and wait for the sun to shine.

-I did exactly what I suggested above - I began to regularly reduce the entropy of the system by regularly restarting unbound -
-[https://github.com/pg83/ix/blob/main/pkgs/bin/unbound/runit/ix.sh#L8](https://github.com/pg83/ix/blob/main/pkgs/bin/unbound/runit/ix.sh#L8), with using `/bin/timeout 300`.
+I did exactly what I suggested above - started regularly reducing the entropy of the system by regularly restarting unbound - [https://github.com/pg83/ix/blob/main/pkgs/bin/unbound/runit/ix.sh#L8](https://github.com/pg83/ix/blob/main/pkgs/bin/unbound/runit/ix.sh#L8), with using `/bin/timeout 300`.

-Once every 5 minutes is enough for dns cache to be useful.
+Once every 5 minutes is quite enough for the DNS cache to be useful.